I know.

-We get used to living in back apartments and having no other view than the surrounding windows.
+We get used to living in back apartments and having no view other than the surrounding windows.
 And, because there's no view, we soon get used to not looking outside.
 And, because we don't look outside, we soon get used to not opening the curtains at all.
 And, because we don't open the curtains, we soon get used to turning on the lights earlier.
 And as we get used to it, we forget the sun, forget the air, forget the spaciousness.

 We get used to waiting all day and hearing on the phone: I can't go today.
 Smiling at people without getting a smile back.
 To be ignored when we so needed to be seen.

 We get used to walking down the street and seeing posters.
 Opening magazines and seeing advertisements.
 Turning on the TV and watching commercials.
 Going to the movies and swallowing publicity.
-To be instigated, driven, bewildered, thrown into the endless waterfall of products.
+To being instigated, driven, bewildered, thrown into the endless waterfall of products.

 We get used to pollution.
 To closed rooms with air conditioning and the smell of cigarettes.
 To the artificial light with a slight tremor.
 To the shock that the eyes take in natural light.
 To the bacteria of the drinking water.
+To the contamination of the sea water.
+To the slow death of the rivers.
+We get used to not hearing birds, to having no roosters at dawn, to fearing the rabies of dogs, to not picking fruit from trees, to not having a single plant.

 We get used to things too much, not to suffer.
 In small doses, trying not to notice, it takes away a pain here, a resentment then, a revolt there.
 If the beach is contaminated, we only wet our feet and sweat on the rest of the body.
 If the cinema is full, we sit in the front row and twist our neck a little.
 If work is hard, we console ourselves by thinking about the weekend.
 And if there isn't much to do on the weekend, we go to bed early and still feel satisfied because our sleep is always delayed.